Updated: Manidoo-giizis (Spirit Moon), January 27, 2022

 Giizis-niimi'idiwin is believed to have been originated with the Nakawē-Ojibwe Anishinaabeg Nation (Anihšināpē) of the northern High Plains, and, from there on out, to have spread south and west to a great variety of Native Nations of the western Great Plains.
 In the ceremony, which is usually held at the peak of the summer seasons in the moon when the chokecherry bushes are ripe, Migizi the white-headed (bald) eagle plays a crucial role as facilitator of communication between man and the spirit world.

-The Sun Dance – also called, depending on the region and spiritual context, Thirst Dance (or Rain Dance) and Warrior Dance – is basically an ultimate test of body, mind, and spirit.
+The Sun Dance – also called, depending on the region and spiritual context, Nibaagweshimowin (Thirst Dance or Rain Dance) and Ogichidaa Niimi'idiwin (Warrior Dance) – is basically an ultimate test of body, mind, and spirit.
 The ceremony is set up in a circular structure, the Sun Dance Lodge, with shade for the people that support the Sun Dancers who dance around the Sun Dance Tree, a forked pole usually made of a male azaadi (a poplar or cottonwood tree) that stands in the center of the circular enclosed dance area.
 The Tree of Life is symbolic of Creation.
-The lodge is always built in a circle with the entry facing east, signifying the coming of light.
+The lodge is always built in a circle with the entry facing east, signifying the coming of light, or south, signifying the direction from where the life-bringing rains comes.
 At the top of it sits the Thunderbird nest, for it is the Sacred Thunderbird as represented by Migizi, the white-headed eagle, who is the messenger for prayers sent to GICHI-MANIDOO.
 Bizhiki, the bison, is honored by the placing of specific parts of its body at the base of the tree.
 During the sun dance, the participating dancers face the azaadi tree with their eyes on the Thunderbird nest; they will continue until dusk of the final day, dancing and saying prayers for the good of inoodewiziwin (family), daawin (community), and gookomisinaan (Mother Earth).
 Afterward there is always gift-giving and a traditional feast.

 ~~ SUNDANCERS IN THE SKY ~~